 On Saint-Honorat, relish the relative novelty of being on an idyllic pedestrian-only island occupied by winegrowing monks.
 All this isle requires of you is to simply 'be': passing days in a sun-drenched haze, floating in its gin-clear waters.
 Before you leave, head to the monastery shop at the abbey to sample some of the monks' produce: they transform Saint-Honorat's herbs into a sumptuous blend of lavender oil, honey and wine.

-For guests looking to book a yacht charter this year in the French Riviera, we advise that you consult your chosen yacht charter broker as soon as possible.
-Availability this season is especially limited, due to many outstanding bookings from 2020 being rolled over to 2021, so acting quickly should be your top priority.
+For guests looking to book a yacht charter this year in the French Riviera, we advise that you consult your chosen yacht charter broker as soon as possible, as availability during this season is always limited in this popular region.